Hillcrest Heights, Florida: History

-Geography and climate
+Geography

+The approximate coordinates for the Town of Hillcrest Heights is located at 27°49′27″N 81°31′59″W.

 Hillcrest Heights is located just south of Babson Park and east of Crooked Lake.
 The town is approximately nine miles south of Lake Wales and five miles (8 km) north of Frostproof.
-Hillcrest Heights is located within the Central Florida Highlands area of the Atlantic coastal plain with a terrain consisting of flatland interspersed with gently rolling hills.
+Hillcrest Heights is located within the Central Florida highlands area of the Atlantic coastal plain with a terrain consisting of flatland interspersed with gently rolling hills.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.

-Hillcrest Heights is located in the humid subtropical zone (Köppen climate classification: Cfa).
+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Hillcrest Heights has a humid subtropical climate zone (Cfa).

 Government

 Hillcrest Heights has a town council made up of five members including a mayor and vice mayor.
 The town does not have a city manager and is responsible for the day-to-day operations of the town.
 Police services are contracted through the Polk County Sheriffs Office Department.
 The town's annual operating budget is less than $100,000.
 In the most recent 2009 elections, only the incumbent commissioners qualified and were elected by default.